-A vegan gluten-free brownie recipe PLUS delicious vanilla nice-cream!!
+A vegan gluten-free brownie bowl recipe made with delicious vanilla nice-cream!!
 These brownies are the gooey-est brownies ever, and are so easy to make.
 The nice-cream is a “healthier” twist on brownies and ice-cream.

 Instead of pairing your brownies with a dollop of cream or ice-cream, why not “health-it-up” and pair them with some nice-cream!